Joint Demosaicking and Denoising Benefits from a Two-stage Training Strategy: Residual learning for demosaicking and denoising

-{The CFA images are different from ordinary images as the values of adjacent pixels represent the intensity of different colors.
+The CFA images are different from ordinary images as the values of adjacent pixels represent the intensity of different colors.
 Many of the existing deep learning algorithms subsample the CFA images to four-channel RGGB images and send them to the network.
-However, such subsampling operation reduces the image resolution.
-Therefore, the network needs to perform functions similar to super-resolution, and cannot only focus on image demosaicking.} In order to improve this situation, some algorithms use bilinear interpolation as preprocessing.
-However, the bilinear interpolation cannot reconstruct the image well {and this affects the performance of the convolutional network.} In this work, we use the gradient based threshold free (GBTF) method \cite{Pekkucuksen2010gbtf}, which has superior performance compared to the bilinear interpolation.
+However, this operation reduces the image resolution.
+Therefore, the network needs to perform functions similar to super-resolution, and cannot only focus on image demosaicking.
+Some algorithms use bilinear interpolation as preprocessing in order to preserve the spatial arrangement of the samples.
+However, the bilinear interpolation results are suboptimal and this affects the performance of the convolutional network.
+In this work, we use the gradient based threshold free (GBTF) method \cite{Pekkucuksen2010gbtf}, which has superior performance compared to the bilinear interpolation.
+Improving the network input also alleviates the task for the network.
+In subsequent ablation experiments, GBTF is shown to better preserve image textures.